duhow/xiaoai-patch/docs/faq.md

 Use your phone or computer and connect to the IP of the speaker to port 80 (as a website).
 For example: http://192.168.1.40

+From here, you can connect the Speaker to Home Assistant, and configure STT / TTS options, this is **required** in order to have the Voice Assistant working.

+You can also `ssh` into the speaker, the patch will change the default password to `root`.

 ### How can I rename the Bluetooth speaker name?